onigetoc/videojs-5.0-dailymotion/README.md

 # Dailymotion Playback Technology<br />for [Video.js](https://github.com/videojs/video.js)

-## HELP AND CONTRIBUTION This is based on videojs-youtube extension
+**HELP AND CONTRIBUTION.
+This is based on videojs-youtube extension**
-I need help and contribution to make it work for video.js 5.0
+>I need help and contribution to make it work for video.js 5.0.
+This is the first version and it do not work as expected.
--
+For now, you have to alternate between MP4 and Dailymotion video to change video **TO DO**
+*   Make video buttons control work
+*   Progress bar
+*   There's lot of the youtube.js codes who is not used and i let it there to use or delete it later

 ## [Current demo](https://rawgit.com/onigetoc/videojs-5.0-dailymotion/master/demo-DM-YT.html)
 ## [Dailymotion + Youtube compatibility test demo](https://cdn.rawgit.com/onigetoc/videojs-5.0-dailymotion/master/demo-DM-YT.html)